9s-c7/Breast-Cancer-Detection/README.md

 ## Project Structure

-- `breast_cancer_prediction.ipynb`: Jupyter notebook containing the code for the project.
+- `breast_cancer_detection.ipynb`: Jupyter notebook containing the code for the project.

 ## Requirements